 Experience: Three years of retail experience is required.

 Skills: Effective interpersonal, oral, and written communication skills are required.
 Organizational ability is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience in supervising student workers is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 1. Assumes responsibility for fulfilling online and telephone catalog orders by processing orders, returns, and exchanges, selecting the ordered goods, ringing the sales, packaging for shipping, using the electronic shipping system, holding orders for stock to arrive, maintaining stock, performing inventory control, maintaining transaction records, updating the online catalog, and resolving customer services issues.

-2. Assists with merchandising the clothing and soft goods area by designing displays, monitoring the back stock inventory, receive and process merchandise for sale, and create purchase orders.
+4. Assists with merchandising the clothing and soft goods area by designing displays, monitoring the back stock inventory, receiving and processing merchandise for sale, and creating purchase orders.

 5. Provides customer service and helps to maintain an orderly and attractive sales floor by stocking, folding, sizing, straightening, organizing, condensing, resetting, vacuuming, dusting, mopping, assisting customers with selections and finding merchandise, and answering questions about clothing, gifts, or souvenirs for customers.